 What is Amakudari?

-Amakudari is a practice where senior government officials, upon retiring from their public service roles, step into high-profile positions in the private sector.
-These roles are often within industries closely related to their previous government work, such as banking, construction, telecommunications, or pharmaceuticals.
-The transition is dubbed a "descent from heaven" because of the prestigious, often lucrative nature of the positions these officials secure.
+Amakudari is a practice deeply rooted in the Japan public-private sector, where senior government officials, upon retiring from their public service roles, step into high-profile positions in private companies.
+These roles are often within industries closely tied to their previous government work, such as banking, construction, telecommunications, or pharmaceuticals.
+This transition underscores the intricate connection between the public and private spheres in Japan.

 The Historical Roots of Amakudari